Tree-Ro/amq-scripts/autoMute/README.md

 'options' returns all the options that are available and their current status.

 ## Usage Examples

-- ex. **/AMaddArtist TK from Ling Tosite Sigure**
+- Example: `/AMaddArtist TK from Ling Tosite Sigure`
+  - Adds the artist "TK from Ling Tosite Sigure" to the list of artists to autoMute.
-- Note that the artist name is case sensitive so I would recommend copy pasting the text that is in the "Song Info" box.
+  - Note that the artist name is case-sensitive, so it's recommended to copy and paste the text from the "Song Info" box.

-- ex. **/AMremoveArtist TK from Ling Tosite Sigure**
+- Example: `/AMremoveArtist TK from Ling Tosite Sigure`
+  - Removes the artist "TK from Ling Tosite Sigure" from the list of artists to autoMute.
-- Note that the artist name is case sensitive so I would recommend copy pasting the text that is in the "Song Info" box.
+  - Note that the artist name is case-sensitive, so it's recommended to copy and paste the text from the "Song Info" box.

 ### ex. /AMtoggle scriptEnabled